0

 A short history of The F.W.
 Albrecht Grocery Company

-THE HISTORY OF THE FRED W. ALBRECHT GROCERY COMPANY is a story of people and progress.
+The history of The Fred W. Albrecht Grocery Company is a story of people and progress.
 Like that of any successful company, our growth and success are a result of the efforts of dedicated men and women who have worked hard to achieve their goals.
 To be successful, a company requires energetic effort and leadership by people of vision, people who can make decisions, and are willing to change and innovate.

 Fred W. bought a small, grocery store in Akron located at Buchtel, Sumner, and Center Streets.
 This location became Acme No. 1.
 For ten years, Fred W. operated this single store.
 He solicited business, kept open evenings, and had all of the “frills” expected of a corner grocery store at that time.
 As business grew, Mr. Albrecht gained a reputation in Akron for being a quality-minded, progressive, efficient, and honest grocer.
-His store prospered, but Fred W. had higher ambitions; Fred W. had a dream of a chain of stores.
+His store prospered, but Fred W. had higher ambitions; Fred W. dreamed of a chain of stores.

 The first day sales were $4.63.
-A rather discouraging start since the associates were paid a sum of $7.50 for the day.
+A discouraging start since the associates were paid a sum of $7.50 for the day.
 But business grew so fast that before the end of the year, it was necessary to have three delivery wagons for Acme No. 1.
 In the summer of 1901, Acme No. 2 was started on South Main between Thornton and Voris.
-By 1904, there were six stores in the chain and a small warehouse and stable for Acme’s fleet of horse drawn wagons that delivered goods to the stores.
+By 1904, there were six stores in the chain and a small warehouse and stable for Acme’s fleet of horse-drawn wagons that delivered goods to the stores.